 7.1.
 Harvest Share Reserve.
 Each Member acknowledges that under NMFS regulations, the Members' aggregate harvest of the Sector's ACE may not exceed the Sector's ACE allocation, as adjusted by transfers of ACE between the Sector and other sectors.
-Each Member further acknowledges that under NMFS regulations, each Member may be held jointly liable for fines, penalties and forfeitures related to the Sector's ACE being overharvested.
+Each Member further acknowledges that under NMFS regulations, each Member may be held jointly liable for fines, penalties and forfeitures related to the Sector's ACE being over-harvested.
 Each Member therefore authorizes the Manager to annually establish a reserve of each Allocated Species in the amount the Manager deems necessary to ensure the Sector's ACE is not over-harvested (the "Reserve").
 The Reserve for each Allocated Species shall be established by assessing the Members' Harvest Shares for such Allocated Species on a pro rata basis, according to their Harvest Share percentages for each such species.
 The amount of each Member's Harvest Share available for harvest or transfer shall be net of the amount assessed for the Reserve.
 The Reserve shall be managed under a "Deemed Value System" ("DVS") by the Manager in accordance with the terms and conditions adopted by the Board from time to time.
 If the Board requires that Members pay for distributions from the Reserve, the DVS payments received by the Sector shall be distributed to the Members after the close of fishing for the year on a pro rata basis, such that each Member receives a share of the total amount paid for distributions of each Allocated Species from the Reserve proportionate to the amount of such Allocated Species each Member contributed to the Reserve.

 7.2.
 Harvest Share Use.
-Only Members that notify the Manager in writing on or before 4/30/2023 (the "Notification Date"), and on or before any succeeding Notification Dates established by the Board for FY 2023 and FY 2024 thereafter of their intention to harvest Sector ACE ("Active Members") may harvest Sector ACE.
-Each Member's notice that such Member intends to harvest Sector ACE shall identify the vessels which will be used for such harvest.
+Only Members that notify the Manager in writing on or before 4/30/2025 (the "Notification Date"), and on or before any succeeding Notification Dates established by the Board for FY 2025 and FY 2026 thereafter of their intention to harvest Sector ACE ("Active Members") may harvest Sector ACE.
+Each Member's notice that such Member intends to harvest Sector ACE shall identify the vessel's to be used for such harvest.
 Non-Active Members shall not harvest Sector ACE, including without limitation, their own Harvest Share.
 No Active Member shall harvest an amount of Sector ACE in excess of their Harvest Share.
-Harvest of each Active Member's Harvest Share shall be subject to all NMFS and other management regulations generally applicable to the Sector's ACE (including but not limited to seasonal apportionments and area harvest restrictions) on a discreet, individual basis, i.e., no greater percentage of each Member's Har vest Share may be harvested in any season or area than the percentage of the related Sector ACE allocation permitted to be harvested in such season or area.
-The Manager may impose and enforce additional restrictions on each Active Member's harvest of Sector ACE authorized by this Agreement or a dopted by the Board.
+Harvest of each Active Member's Harvest Share shall be subject to all NMFS and other management regulations generally applicable to the Sector's ACE (including but not limited to seasonal apportionments and area

+Agreement, each Member may transfer some or all of such Member's Harvest Share to one or more